syself/cluster-api-provider-hetzner/README.md

 Also, the maintainers can be contacted at any time to learn more about how to get involved.

-To set up your environment checkout the development guide.
+To set up your environment try out the development guide.

 In the interest of getting more new people involved, we tag issues with [`good first issue`][good_first_issue].
-These are typically issues that have smaller scope but are good ways to start to get acquainted with the codebase.
+These are typically issues that have a smaller scope but are good ways to start to get acquainted with the codebase.

 We also encourage ALL active community participants to act as if they are